-The hospital may not be an ideal getaway destination, but packing your bag for the maternity ward is one of the highlights of late pregnancy.
+The hospital may not be an ideal getaway destination, but packing your hospital bag for the maternity ward is one of the highlights of late pregnancy.
 Though you’ll be eagerly tempted to overpack, you will find that you don’t use much of what you have packed.
 That’s why we have made an easy-to-use hospital bag checklist that’s available for download.

-Tips For Packing Your Hospital Bag
+Tips For Packing Your Hospital Bag For Labor And Delivery

 Have everything packed by 35 weeks into your pregnancy.
 Resist the urge to wait until the last minute!

 Be sure to ask the hospital what is already provided to keep your baggage light.
 Also, check the hospital’s policies regarding what you can bring.
-Public hospitals, for instance, specify the size of bag you can carry.
+Public hospitals, for instance, specify the size of the hospital bag you can carry.

 If you plan to drive (or have someone else drive) your car to the hospital, keep your bag in the trunk or backseat, once packed.
 Otherwise, leave it in an accessible location of your home if you plan to taxi it.

-If you have ideas on how you would like to give birth, don’t forget to fill a birth plan and discuss it in advance with your midwife or doctor.
+If you have ideas on how you would like to give birth, don’t forget to fill out a birth plan and discuss it in advance with your midwife or doctor.
 Even in public hospitals like Queen Mary, where you don’t have a fixed doctor, you will have the opportunity to present your birth plan when you reach the pre-labour ward.
 Make sure you pack multiple copies of this in your hospital bag so that everyone from the nurses, midwives, doctors and your birthing partner are all on the same page.
 Because we want to help you be as relaxed as possible (so you can concentrate on the hard work of giving birth!), we’ve made this downloadable birth plan template.
 You’re welcome!